Does New Siding Increase Home Value?

 • Colors limited to those found in nature

-• Potential damage to foundation from heavy weight
+• Potential damage to the foundation from its heavy weight

 Faux, veneer, or manufactured stone

-You can achieve the elegant look of stone siding on a more affordable budget with man-made products such as faux, veneer, or manufactured stone.
+Achieve the elegant look of stone siding on a more affordable budget with man-made products, such as faux, veneer, or manufactured stone.
 These lightweight materials are easier and cheaper to install than natural stone, but not as strong or long-lasting.

 Molds cast from actual stone and rock patterns give faux stone siding a realistic appearance.
 Stone veneer is a natural stone mix placed over materials like fiber cement or wood timber.
-It can be customized to fit a particular pattern unlike faux stone.
-Manufactured stone siding is made from concrete and more vulnerable to extreme weather.
+Unlike faux stone, it can be customized to fit a particular pattern.
+Manufactured stone siding, made from concrete, is more vulnerable to extreme weather.

 Pros of faux, veneer, or manufactured stone siding